OWASP/www-project-enterprise-security-api/tab_glossary.md

     order to perform security checks (such as performing an access control check) or that result in security effects (such as generating an audit record).
+  - **safe logging** -- ESAPI's attempt to sanitize log output as a defense against Log Forging attacks.
   - **reference implementation** - There is a reference implementation for each security control.
 There is application logic contained in these classes, i.e. contained in these interface implementations.
     However, the logic is not organization-specific and the logic is not application-specific.
 There is no proprietary information or logic contained in these reference implementation classes.
+  - **validator** - An interface or implementation class that does some sort of data validation, usually via an accept-list or regular expression.
+    ESAPI validators also often handle canonicalization of input before the actual data validation is performed.
   - **Web Application Firewall (WAF)** - In ESAPI for Java, there is additionally a Web Application Firewall (WAF) that can be called separately from the other controls.